-Stalking: A course of conduct (i.e., more than one act) directed at a specific person which would cause a reasonable person (under similar circumstances and with similar identities to the complainant) to feel fear, to experience substantial emotional distress, or to fear for their safety or the safety of a third person.
-Acts that together constitute stalking may be direct actions or may be communicated by a third party, and can include, but are not limited to, threats of harm to self, others, or property; pursuing or following; non-consensual

-(unwanted) communication by any means; unwanted gifts; trespassing; and surveillance or other related types of observation.
-Stalking also includes cyberstalking through electronic media, like the internet, social networks, blogs, cell phones, or text messages.
+Stalking: A course of conduct directed at a specific person which would cause a reasonable person (under similar circumstances and with similar identities to the complainant) to feel fear, to experience substantial emotional distress, or to fear for their safety or the safety of a third person.
+For the purposes of this definition, "course of conduct" means two or more acts, including, but not limited to, acts in which the alleged stalker directly, indirectly, or through third parties, by any action, method, device, or means, follows, monitors, observes, surveils, threatens, or communicates to or about a person, or interferes with a person's property.
+These acts can include, but are not limited to, threats of harm to self, others, or property; pursuing or following; non-consensual (unwanted) communication by any means; unwanted gifts; trespassing; and surveillance or other related types of observation.
+Stalking also includes cyber-stalking through electronic media, like the internet, social networks, blogs, cell phones, or text messages.
+"Substantial emotional distress" means significant mental suffering or anguish, that may, but does not necessarily, require medical or other professional treatment or counseling.